perak/kitchen-site/files/api_reference.md

 pages | array of [page](#page) | Subpages
-queries | array of [query](#query) | List of queries to add into template data context force\_yield\_subpages | bool | Subpages will be rendered in "subcontent" area even if this page doesn't contains menu pointing to subpages zoneless | bool | For applications with user account system: make this page visible for both authenticated and non-authenticated users parent\_layout | bool | If set to true parent page will be used as layoutTemplate.
+queries | array of [query](#query) | List of queries to add into template data context force\_yield\_subpages | bool | Subpages will be rendered in "subcontent" area even if this page doesn't contains menu pointing to subpages zoneless | bool | Deprecated - will be removed soon.
+For applications with user account system: make this page visible for both authenticated and non-authenticated users parent\_layout | bool | If set to true parent page will be used as layoutTemplate.
 Default: false

 *Example:*